Carlos Quenedit (© Chris Hardy)

 Born: Havana, Cuba

-Born in Havana, Carlos Quenedit trained at Cuba’s National Ballet School.
+Born in Havana, Cuba, Carlos Quenedit trained at Cuba’s National Ballet School.
 He began his career at Ballet Nacional de Cuba and has danced with Miami City Ballet, Ballet de Monterrey, Royal Winnipeg Ballet, and Joffrey Ballet.
-He joined San Francisco Ballet as a soloist in 2012.
+He joined San Francisco Ballet as a soloist in 2012 and was promoted to principal dancer in 2014.

-Quenedit has a diverse repertory that includes many principal roles.
-Before joining San Francisco Ballet, he danced in Alicia Alonzo’s Romeo and Juliet (Tybalt, Paris, and Benvolio) and Don Quixote (Espada); Balanchine’s Allegro Brillante, Concerto Barocco, Ballet Imperial, The Four Temperaments Serenade, Symphony in C, and Tchaikovsky Pas de Deux; Possokhov’s Don Quixote at Joffrey Ballet; Robbins’ In the Night; and Wheeldon’s Liturgy.
+Quenedit’s repertory also includes Alicia Alonzo’s Romeo and Juliet (Tybalt, Paris, and Benvolio) and Don Quixote (Espada); Balanchine’s Concerto Barocco, Ballet Imperial, The Four Temperaments, Serenade, Symphony in C, and Tchaikovsky Pas de Deux; Possokhov’s Don Quixote; Robbins’ In the Night; and Wheeldon’s Liturgy.